prakhar1989/hugo-blog/content/articles/the-domain-name-system.md

 mastimage = "https://upload.wikimedia.org/wikibooks/en/7/72/Strucutre-of-dns.jpg"
 +++

 One of the classes that I've taken this semester is [Advanced Distributed Systems](http://roxanageambasu.github.io/ds2-class/2-papers/).
-The course is primarily a research seminar wherein the students are required to read a couple of research topics for each class and participate in a two hour discussion which is guided the professor.
+The course is primarily a research seminar wherein the students are required to read a couple of research topics for each class and participate in a two hour discussion which is guided by the professor.
 My goal in these series of blog posts is to summarize the papers in an approchable manner primarily to test my own understanding of the topic.

 ### The Domain Name System
 The first paper discussion for this class was a [paper](http://www.dtic.mil/dtic/tr/fulltext/u2/a203901.pdf) on the **Developement of the DNS**.
 This paper examines the ideas behind the initial design of the DNS in 1983 and discusses the evolution of these ideas into a working implementation.
 Why is this paper important in a distributed systems class?
 Before we answer that, lets try to define a distributed system.

 > A distributed system is a set of *independent* machines that *coordinate* over a *network* to achieve a common goal.

-If you look at the definition (particuarly the emphasized words) above carefully, you'll realize that the DNS system indeed behaves as distributed system thereby making the DNS one of earliest examples of a distributed system deployed at scale.
+If you look at the definition (particuarly the emphasized words) above carefully, you'll realize that the DNS indeed behaves as a distributed system.
+Infact the DNS is one of earliest examples of a distributed system deployed at scale.

 ### The paper
 <figure>